yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 West-Light stopped and emptied out his pouches.
 He had been carrying some half-ripe pods from the fields that must have become edible since the trek had started, along with some nearly ripe wild pods.

 "We were worried that perhaps there might not be enough food to keep the hatchlings healthy," West-Light said.
 "So we gathered what we could these past few turns before you got too far away for me to reach.
-Here&mdash;take good care of the hatchlings."
+Here---take good care of the hatchlings."

 Great-Crack whispered, "Thank you, West-Light."
 She moved forward to pick up his meager offering.
 She then stared as the thinnest cheela she had ever seen slowly pushed his way back to their now abandoned camp.